sebastienlapierre/oio-docs/doc/admin-guide/source/troubleshooting_elections.rst

 Getting information
 -------------------

-Since openio-sds 4.2.0, there is a CLI for election debugging.
+Since openio-sds 4.2.0, there is a CLI for election troubleshooting.
 You can reproduce the election issue by running ``openio election status``, with the type of the problematic service, and the name of the container (alternatively, you can use the option ``--cid`` and the name of the base).